MalcolmSlaney/CrossCountryStats/README.md

 Given a runner's time at Crystal, you can predict their time at another course by multiplying by that course's difficulty factor (i.e. 1.2).
+In other words, a difficulty factor of 1.2 means that on average a runner's time will be 20% longer then their time at Crystal.
-If you have their time at another course you first *divide their time by that course's difficulty factor, thus giving you an estimate of their Crystal time, then *muliply* by the difficulty of the course that you care about.
+If you have their time at another course you first *divide* their time by that course's difficulty factor, thus giving you an estimate of their Crystal time, then *muliply* by the difficulty of the course that you care about.